FunderburkM/TickingPluginDocs/Implementation.md

 ## BP Implementation

-If you implement the interface at the blueprint level, All you need to do afterwards is the same:
+If you implement the interface at the blueprint level, All you need to do is this:

 ![image](/Resources/MT_Sample_Register.png)
 ![image](/Resources/MT_Sample_TickFunction.png)